You’ll love this little trick for how to bake meatballs that are just as crispy and amazing as pan fried.

 Instructions

-- Preheat oven to 400°F. Line a baking sheet with parchment paper and spray with cooking spray.
+- Preheat oven to 400°F. Line a baking sheet with aluminum foil* and spray with cooking spray.
 Set aside.

-- In bowl, combine ground meats, breadcrumbs, egg, onion, parsley, salt, and pepper.
+- In a large bowl combine breadcrumbs, egg, onion, optional garlic, parsley, salt, and pepper.
 Mix thoroughly.

 - Turn on the broiler.
 Place the pan of meatballs 6-8 inches from the heat source and broil until brown and crisp, 4-5 minutes.
 Flip and brown the other side also.
 Remove from oven.